Status Report

 Done vs. Completed (Created vs. Completed Report)

-It’s important to understand that the number of Done work orders this report might not always match the number of Completed work orders in the Created vs. Completed report.
+The number of Done work orders in this report might not match the number of Completed work orders in the Created vs. Completed report.

 Let’s say you create a work order in January and complete it in February.